walk the Thames Path

 Henley Regatta.
 The Thames Path runs right through it.
 Diversions may be in place.

-Reading to Windsor
+Reading to Staines

 This stretch of the Thames is highly seasonal as there are a number of important regattas taking place.